Optimizing your Site: Ranking, Speed, Efficiency

 Beware of scams!

 Since search engine optimization is the “magical word” for many people, many scams are happening in this area.
-It is typical that even if your site has a top listing, you will be contacted from people who try to sell you premium SEO services.
+It is typical that even if your site has a top listing, you will be contacted by people who try to sell you premium SEO services.
 Those offers often run between $500 and $1500 a month.

-2. Optimizing for Speed
+2. Optimizing for Speed: Don’t Let Them Wait.

 Many parameters affect website speed

-Guiding your visitors = better conversion
+Guiding your visitors through funnels means better conversion

 “Don’t make me think!”